Putting in a ventilation system to your home can keep indoor air from turning stale and manage humidity levels.

 - Excessive dust despite regular cleaning.
 You may need to put in a new air filter or add a filtration system from Comfort Masters Service Experts.

-- Humidity problems.
-Dryness can cause scratchy eyes and worsen respiratory problems.
-Too much moisture can cause mold or mildew growth.
+- Humidity imbalances.
+Dryness can cause red eyes and amplify respiratory problems.
+Too much moisture can lead to mold or mildew growth.

 - Hot or cold spots.
 This can be linked to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.

 - Nausea.
 This can be a response to the chemicals or pollutants in your home.
-It can also be a indication of high carbon monoxide levels.
-Check that you have a working carbon monoxide detector in your home.
+It can also be a warning of high carbon monoxide levels.
+Make sure that you have a functional carbon monoxide detector in your home.